Warning: this article contains MAJOR spoilers for Avengers: Endgame

-Mysterio is one of Spider-Man’s oldest foes, and a well-known member of his rogues’ gallery – which is why it’s strange to see him presented as a hero in the first Far From Home trailer, bravely battling a water-based baddie when Peter is left helpless.
+Mysterio is one of Spider-Man’s oldest foes, and a well-known member of his rogues’ gallery – which is why it’s strange to see him presented as a hero in the Far From Home trailers, bravely battling a water-based baddie when Peter is left helpless.

 Could this be a complete rethink of the character, or does this Mysterio also have a dastardly ulterior motive?

 Interestingly, in the post-Endgame trailer for Far From Home, it is revealed that Mysterio is from another dimension, the gateway to which has been opened up as a result of the back-and-forth snapping of Endgame and Infinity War.
-Perhaps this is an illusion, too, but if not, it throws open a whole new world (literally) of possibilities for the future of the MCU…
+Perhaps this is an illusion (or a lie) too, but if not, it throws open a whole new world (literally) of possibilities for the future of the MCU…

 The “stealth suit” from Spider-Man: Far From Home (Marvel)